 ROCK SALT.
-Cleveland generates massive amounts of salt from below ground annually, but few outside academia or the salt industry may know that the area s halite deposits were discovered generations before the
+Cleveland generates massive amounts of salt from below ground annually, but few outside academia or the salt industry may know that the area's halite deposits were discovered generations before the INTERNATIONAL SALT COMPANY opened the WHISKEY ISLAND mine.
+In addition to its role in the human diet, salt has manifold uses in chemical production as well as in other industries and remains an important source of employment for Clevelanders today.

 The Salina Formation is the source of salt beneath Cleveland.
 It is located at the bottom of a 1500-foot thick section of limestone called the "Big Lime" by drillers and other workers in the mining industry.
 In the eleven counties near Lake Erie, the Salina Formation is less than 300 feet below ground.
 Individual beds of salt can be less than 50 feet thick or greater than 100 feet thick.
 Units dip down to the southeast about thirty to fifty feet every horizontal mile on the surface.
 This evaporate was deposited under natural conditions without a modern analog for comparison, because deposits of this size do not occur in supratidal zones or in locally barred shallow lagoons.